-Accelerated Vesting of PSUs.
-The terms and conditions of the PSU awards provide for "double trigger" vesting (a termination of employment following a change in control), such that all outstanding PSUs will vest at the maximum 200% payout.
+Accelerated Vesting of PSUs and RSUs.
+The terms and conditions of the PSU and the RSU awards provide for "double trigger" vesting (a termination of employment following a change in control), such that all outstanding PSUs will vest at the maximum 200% payout and all unvested RSUs become vested.
 The acceleration of equity-based award vesting upon a change in control is designed to ensure that ongoing employees receive the benefit of the transaction by having the opportunity to realize value from their equity-based awards at the time of the transaction.